BMP

-BMP stands for bitmap or bump file, is the native image format for storing raster and bitmapped image graphics specially designed to be compatible with DOS and Windows-based computers.bmp images are basically collections of bits (or pixels) that together to form a final image.
+BMP stands for bitmap or bump file, is the native image format for storing raster and bitmapped image graphics specially designed to be compatible with DOS and Windows-based computers.bmp images are basically collections of bits (or pixels) that come together to form a final image.
 BMP images are also called paint or raster images.
-Bitmap files are usually uncompressed that cannot be changed to reduce file size.
-Hence, they are much larger than the other compressed image file formats like JPEG or PNG etc.
+Bitmap files are usually uncompressed and cannot be changed to reduce file size.
+Hence, they are much larger than the other compressed image file formats like JPEG or PNG, etc.

 File Extensions: .bmp or .dib